Police shootings: Trials and convictions are rare for officers

 In recent years, fatal shootings of unarmed black men across the United States have sparked outrage and concerns over police use of lethal force.
 Despite several high-profile cases and increased video evidence, convictions have been rare.

 One researcher reported that there are about 1,000 police shootings each year in the United States.
 Between 2005 and April 2017, 80 officers have been arrested on murder or manslaughter charges for on-duty shootings.
-Of those cases, 35% were convicted, while the rest were pending or not convicted, according to work by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.
+During that 12-year span, 35% were convicted, while the rest were pending or not convicted, according to work by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.

 Here's a look at some recent police shooting cases involving African-American victims and the outcomes: